faye/websocket-driver-ruby/README.md

 After this you use the driver API as described below to process incoming data and send outgoing data.

+Client drivers have two additional methods for reading the HTTP data that was sent back by the server:

+* `driver.status` - the integer value of the HTTP status code
+* `driver.headers` - a hash-like object containing the response headers

 ### Driver API